-One of the most profound experiences my wife and I had while raising our children has been scuba diving as a family.
+One of the most profound experiences Meg and I had while raising our children has been scuba diving as a family.

 Our path to diving as a family almost did not happen.
 While on vacation one year celebrating a milestone wedding anniversary, my wife and daughter signed up for a scuba experience at the resort.
 Wil and I were planning to dive a few times and he wanted to upgrade his Jr. Open Water certification.
 Meanwhile, Meg and Maggie’s experiences turned out to be a “check the box” type of event for their bucket list and it was over.
 After returning, Wil and I decided that we would take a few courses, go on a few dive trips and dive a local quarry during the summer months.
 Meg and Maggie soon were intrigued enough with our excursions that they once again ventured into the sport and became certified.
 The rest, as the saying goes, is history.

 Once certified, Meg and Maggie caught the bug and we began taking trips as a family to many amazing places.
 Each began to explore different avenues of scuba diving from fish identification and wreck diving to sidemount configuration and underwater photography.
 Meanwhile, Wil and I were on our way to becoming Divemasters.
 Soon all of our vacations and holidays were spent on some island or a liveaboard vessel diving, shooting video, taking pictures and enjoying the “life aquatic.”
 We are fortunate enough to have made these family memories.
 It has driven us to develop a passion for the sport and branch out into sailing as well (another passion I had as a young teenager that was never fully explored).
 It’s no wonder Meg and I agreed that as part of our retirement plan, we would spend time diving and sailing while teaching and sharing lasting memories on board with guests.
 This is how Compass Dive and Sail came about.